-From the war on terror to war on want?
+From a war on terror to a war on want?

 We started the century with most of Europe uniting behind a single currency — the Euro — and divided on fighting the War on Terror.
 It ended with the continent fighting a political and economic crisis.
 Will the next decade see us sparing any more of our soldiers’ lives for a lost cause and instead recruit a green army for a war on want at home and abroad?